discordjs/guide/CONTRIBUTING.md

 </div>
 ```

 The `author` and `avatar` attributes must be strings, and the `bot` attribute must be a boolean.
 Do note the colon in `:bot="true"`.
-These components are made with Vue, but if you aren't familiar with Vue, don't worry about it.
+These components are made with [Vue](https://vuejs.org/), but if you aren't familiar with Vue, don't worry about it.
 Just understand that this allows us to pass in the actual boolean `true` and not the string `'true'`.
 All `<discord-message>` tags must be children of a single `<div is="discord-messages">` tag for it to display properly.

 Do note the `<div is="discord-messages">` syntax instead of `<discord-messages>`.
-This is due to how VuePress renders markdown and HTML inside markdown files and doesn't recognize `<discord-messages>` as an HTML element, therefore rendering anything indented inside as a regular codeblock.
+This is due to how VuePress renders markdown and HTML inside markdown files.
+It doesn't recognize `<discord-messages>` as an HTML element, therefore rendering anything indented inside it as a regular codeblock.

 You can read more about how to use these components by checking out [the package's GitHub repo](https://github.com/Danktuary/vue-discord-message).

 ### Branch-specific content

 On some pages, you'll want to display content that applies only to the stable branch and other content that applies to a different branch.
-You can use the `<branch>` component inside any .md file like so:
+You can use the `<branch>` component inside any .md file, like so:

 ```md
 You can use